PIFSCstockassessments/ss3diags/README.md

-For examples of how to run common diagnostic tests for SS models and visualize the results of those diagnostic tests using the `r4ss` and `ssdiags` packages, please refer to the articles on the package [website](https://pifscstockassessments.github.io/ss3diags/).
+For examples of how to run common diagnostic tests for SS models and visualize the results of those diagnostic tests using the `r4ss` and `ss3diags` packages, please refer to the articles on the package [website](https://pifscstockassessments.github.io/ss3diags/).

 ## Contributing to ss3diags

-If you would like to contribute to ss3diags or have suggestions for diagnostic tests to include in the package, you can submit a new [issue](https://github.com/PIFSCstockassessments/ss3diags/issues) or at
+If you would like to contribute to `ss3diags` or have suggestions for diagnostic tests to include in the package, you can submit a new [issue](https://github.com/PIFSCstockassessments/ss3diags/issues) or at
 <megumi.oshima@noaa.gov>.

 ## Reference

-To cite ss3diags for a publication you can use
+To cite `ss3diags` for a publication you can use

 ``` r
 citation("ss3diags")